Hacktix/GBEDG/mbcs/index.md

 ### (Battery-Buffered) RAM

 This means that the cartridge has an additional RAM chip inside the cartridge in order to, well, *have more RAM.* As RAM is inherently volatile (meaning the data is lost when the power cuts out) it may be constantly supplied with power by an additional in-cartridge battery.
-This is called Battery-Buffering and allows for things such as savegames to exist, as the data in Battery-Buffered RAM is preserved even when turning off the GameBoy (or Emulator in this case).
+This is called Battery-Buffering and allows for things such as savegames to exist, as the data in Battery-Buffered RAM is preserved even when turning off the Gameboy (or Emulator in this case).
 Most emulators implement this by using a save file which the RAM data is written to just before the emulator is closed.

 ### Real Time Clock (RTC)

 A Real Time Clock (often abbreviated to RTC) is dedicated hardware for counting real-time seconds, minutes, hours and days.
-The RTC that comes with the MBC3 is inherently Battery-Buffered and keeps count of the time even when the GameBoy / Emulator is turned off.
+The RTC that comes with the MBC3 is inherently Battery-Buffered and keeps count of the time even when the Gameboy / Emulator is turned off.
 Games like Pokemon Silver and Pokemon Gold use these to keep track of the real time to display in game.

 ### Rumble

-A small amount of GameBoy games were built with an additional Rumble Pak attached, which would be able to vibrate through specific functions in the games code. **(TODO: Search for Documentation)**
+A small amount of Gameboy games were built with an additional Rumble Pak attached, which would be able to vibrate through specific functions in the games code. **(TODO: Search for Documentation)**

 ### Accelerometer

 The accelerometer is an MBC7 specific hardware addition which comes packaged with a Rumble Pak (explained above).
-It allows games to detect the angle at which the physical GameBoy console is being held - a sort of primitive motion control system.
+It allows games to detect the angle at which the physical Gameboy console is being held - a sort of primitive motion control system.

 ## Storage Sizes